About our name

 Gondwana originated as a Sanskrit word, describing a region in northern India.
 In this original use it encapsulates both people (the Gonda, a Dravidian people) and place (vana, the forest).
 We think ‘people of the forest’ has a good ring about it.

-And then there are the links being built between us all.
-Gondwana Link has brought together a previously disparate array of organizations and individuals to work cooperatively, and in so doing built lasting personal and professional links.
-Many life-ling friendships have been formed, and the first marriage is imminent.
+- building links between a previously disparate array of organizations and individuals and supporting them to work cooperatively, and in so doing build lasting personal and professional links;

 - building critical links across many professions, from ecologists to political scientists, from farmers and miners to wilderness preservationists; and